 Who Manages the Stormwater?

-Portions of the system, like the brick sewer lines in the central city area, were built in the mid- and late-1800s.
-These brick sewers, that are so old, are one of the problems we are facing as we work to maintain and improve the system-they need ongoing inspection and repair.
+The stormwater system contains more than 600 miles of sewer lines, ditches, open channel and drains.
+It drains more than 68 square miles and serves approximately 72,200 residential and commercial customers inside the boundaries of Fort Wayne.
+Portions of the system, like the brick sewer lines in the central city area, were built in the mid-to late-1800s.
+These aging brick sewers are one of the problems facing as we work to maintain and improve the system because they need ongoing inspection and repair.

 How is Stormwater Management Paid For?

-How are the Stormwater Utility Funds Spent?
+How Are Stormwater Utility Funds Spent?